 - preservative (see Step 3 below)

-Step 5: Pour into jars.
-If you don’t want to use a preservative, the shelf life will be pretty short – around 1 to 2 weeks if stored in the refrigerator.
+Pour into jars.
+If you don’t want to use a preservative, the shelf life will be pretty short – around 1 week if stored in the refrigerator.
 Make in small batches and apply generously!

 Want more body care projects?
 Be sure to sign up HERE for my newsletter, so you can get my latest soap ideas, herbal projects and other DIY recipes sent straight to your inbox each month!